lgorkemt/springboot-crud-cake-master/README.md

 .
 The application is a spring boot rest api (having a user interface as well) which provides end points for making CRUD operations on an in memory database for an entity named CakeEntity.
 Thymeleaf and bootstrap is used for the UI.
+Spring security was applied for authentication an authorisation.

 .
 To compile, package and run the application, go to the root folder and run the following commands;